jhtran989/CS-351-Project-2/README.md

 ### Instructions

+### Design Change with GUI

+Add in generics and created `*Base` classes so some functionality can be shared between the console and GUI versions

+I unfortunately wasn't able to rename the console version Class names with `Console` endings to distinguish them from the `*Base` classes mentioned above (that's also why I added the `*Base` endings &mdash; originally wanted the base designs to have plain names and both version incorporate name endings)

 ### Afternotes

 As always, there might be errors with parsing the input (all the exceptions are not caught), but given the right input, the program should work as intended.